gacallea/cardanoRelatedStuff/README.md

 If you have comments, changes, suggestions for the guide and/or the scripts, please [file an issue](https://github.com/gacallea/cardanoRelatedStuff/issues) on Github.
 Any insight is valuable and will be considered for integration and improvements.

 If these resources help you in any way, consider [buying me a beer](https://seiza.com/blockchain/address/Ae2tdPwUPEZHwvuNhu7qGeBcZBTQAwL2SUA49T6CubbQzoxgxyffYJ8VvcW).
 Delegating [to my pool](https://insalada.io/) would also be nice.
-It'd be awesome if [SALAD](https://pooltool.io/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) started crunching numbers besides server bills.
+It'd be awesome if [SALAD](https://pooltool.io/pool/93756c507946c4d33d582a2182e6776918233fd622193d4875e96dd5795a348c) could grow with your help :)